fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

-In this case, the Helm Operator will start a mirror for the Git repository, and a temporary working clone at the current `HEAD` of the defined `ref` of the mirror will be created before performing a release with the `path` defined chart.
+In this case, the Helm Operator will start a mirror for the Git repository, and a temporary working clone at the current `HEAD` of the defined `ref` of the mirror will be created, before performing a release with the `path` given.

 Mirrored Git repositories are polled for changes by fetching from the upstream on the configured `--git-poll-interval` (defaults to 5 minutes).
-When a change is detected the Helm Operator will collect all `HelmRelease` resources making use of the mirror and inspect if the change updates the chart at the `path` given, when this is true it will schedule a new release and an upgrade will follow.
+When a change is detected the Helm Operator will collect all `HelmRelease` resources making use of the mirror, and inspect if the change updates the chart at the `path` given.
+When this is true, it will schedule a new release and an upgrade will follow.

-When a temporary working clone can not be created due to e.g. the mirror not being available yet or a cloning failure because of missing [credentials](#authentication), a status condition of type `ChartFetched` will be recorded on the `HelmRelease` resource with the returned error.
+When a temporary working clone cannot be created due to e.g. the mirror not being available yet or a cloning failure because of missing [credentials](#authentication), a status condition of type `ChartFetched` will be recorded on the `HelmRelease` resource with the returned error.

+!!! note
+    You can pin a chart to a specific version by changing the `.ref` to a tag or commit hash.

 ### Authentication

-Unauthenticated cloning from Git repositories is possible for public Git repositories by making the Helm Operator fetch them over HTTP/S. It is however likely that most of the time you will be using a Git repository chart source some form of authentication is required before the repository can be accessed by the Helm Operator.
+Unauthenticated cloning from Git repositories is possible for public Git repositories by making the Helm Operator fetch them over HTTP/S. It is however likely that most of the time you will be using a Git repository chart source, some form of authentication is required before the repository can be accessed by the Helm Operator.

 !!! tip